 When viewing the Project Sketchbook through the View Sketchbook button, you can only delete one item at a time.
 To delete multiple items at a time, you must view your Sketchbook items through the Library box.
 Click LIBRARIES > Fabric Library (or whichever library you want to delete from).
 Click the blue Sketchbook button on the left of the Library box.
 This displays all the items in your Sketchbook.
 Click to select the items you want to delete. • Use CTRL+click to select multiple files at once. • Use SHIFT+click to select a range of files. • Use CTRL+A to select all the files in that folder.
 Click the Delete button at the bottom of the Library box.
 A prompt will display asking if you want to delete these items.
 Click Yes.
 Click Close on the Library.
 If you have questions about this, or anything else, please contact tech support

-If you have ever come across this library in EQ7 it doesn’t look like much.
+If you have ever come across this library in EQ7/EQ8 it doesn’t look like much.
 But, let’s try this.
-Click Libraries > Block Library > EQ7 Libraries > 10 Sashing > Star Sashing Click Add to Sketchbook to add all of the blocks to your sketchbook.
-Click the Layout tab at the bottom of the screen Type in 2″ for Sashing Height and Width Click the Layer 1 tab at the bottom of the screen Click the Set Block tool and click on the block you would like.
-Hold the Ctrl key down on your keyboard and click in the sashing.
+Click Libraries > Block Library > EQ7/EQ8 Libraries > 10 Sashing > Star Sashing Click Add to Sketchbook for all the blocks you like.
+Click the Layout tab at the bottom of the screen (in EQ7) or top of the screen (in EQ8).
+Type in 2 for Sashing Height and Width Click the Layer 1 tab at the bottom of the screen in EQ7 or, if you’re in EQ8, click the Design tab at the top and then the Block Tools option in the ribbon.
+Click the Set Block tool and click on the sashing block you would like.
+Hold the Ctrl key down on your keyboard and click in the empty sashing of the quilt.
 Some blocks (like with the yellow quilt) will need to be rotated.
-Click the Rotate Block tool and hold the Ctrl key on your keyboard.
-Other blocks will look better on-point.
-Have fun experimenting!
-If you have questions about this, or anything else, please contact tech support and
+To quickly rotate,

 Did you know that EQ7 comes with over 70 quilts already designed?
 When your program (EQ7 or EQStitch) opens, you will see this screen.
 Click on the “Start with a quick-quilt project” You can use the quilt selector arrows to scroll through and see different quilts in the same project.
 Once you select your project click OK.The Sketchbook will open.
 Find the quilt you want and click Edit.
 Now, you can leave the quilt as it is or change anyway you’d like.
 In the example, there is the original table runner and one in which I recolored and rotated blocks.
 Have fun with these quick-quilts!
 If you have questions about this, or anything else, please contact tech support and we will be happy to help!